Cantido/liberator_phoenix/README.md

 ## Installation

+This package is available in hex.
-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `liberator_phoenix` to your list of dependencies in `mix.exs`:
+You can install it by adding `liberator_phoenix` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do